IRVM Program

 - Native plants perform well in poor soils.

-- Extensive native plant root systems provide superior erosion control.
+- Native plant root systems are extensive and provide superior erosion control.

 - Deep roots and dense above-ground foliage reduce stormwater runoff by intercepting raindrops, slowing water flow, and increasing infiltration.

-- Extensive roots and decaying foliage further increase stormwater infiltration by adding organic matter to the soil, making it spongier and more absorbent.
+- Extensive roots and decaying foliage add organic matter to the soil, which makes it spongy and absorbent, resulting in increased stormwater infiltration.

-- Root systems penetrate six to eight feet or deeper, enabling prairie plants to survive drought and high salt concentrations.
+- Root systems penetrate 6–8 feet on average and sometimes deeper, enabling prairie plants to survive drought and high salt concentrations.

 - Extensive root systems deprive weed roots of water, nutrients, and space.

-- Tall prairie vegetation shades out Canada thistle and other weed seedlings.
+- Tall prairie vegetation casts shade on Canada thistle and other weed seedlings, stalling their growth.

-- A wide swath of prairie grass in the right-of-way traps blowing snow in some situations, increasing the storage capacity of the ditch and reducing the amount of snow deposited on the road.
+- A wide swath of prairie grass in the right-of-way traps snow and prevents it from blowing in some situations, increasing the snow storage capacity of the ditch and reducing the amount of snow on the road.

 - Native roadside plantings provide valuable food and cover for songbirds, game birds, and small mammals.

-- Native roadside plantings provide important habitat for agricultural crop pollinators.
+- Native roadside plantings provide essential habitats for agricultural crop pollinators.

 - Native plants add color and natural beauty to the right-of-way.

-- Tallgrass prairie roadside plantings restore a piece of Iowa’s natural heritage.
+- Native roadside plantings restore a piece of Iowa’s natural heritage—the tallgrass prairie.

 Progress to Date

-Since the early 1990s over 60,000 acres of state and 35,000 acres of county road right-of-way have been planted to native vegetation.
-Diverse stands of 20–45 prairie grass and wildflower species — all naturally adapted to local growing conditions — provide stable, low-maintenance roadsides for Iowa.
+Since the early 1990s, native vegetation has been planted to over 40,000 acres of state and 35,000 acres of county road right-of-way.
+Diverse stands of 20–45 prairie grass and wildflower species—all naturally adapted to local growing conditions—provide stable, low-maintenance roadsides for Iowa.

-As of late 2023, 56 counties have an IRVM plan and 47 counties have a roadside vegetation manager.
-Counties with either a plan or a roadside vegetation manager collectively manage 308,000 acres of roadside vegetation using the principles of IRVM.
+As of late 2024, 61 counties had an IRVM plan and 47 counties had a roadside vegetation manager.
+Counties with either a plan or a roadside vegetation manager collectively managed 308,000 acres of roadside vegetation using IRVM principles.
+There were also 22 cities with an IRVM plan.

 The Challenge

-Of Iowa’s land area of 35,860,480 acres (56,273 square miles; 2020 Federal Land Ownership Report), 4.3% is public land.
+According to the 2020 Federal Land Ownership Report, of Iowa’s total land area of 35,860,480 acres (56,273 square miles), 4.3% is public land.
 Roadside rights-of-way comprise around 60% of this public land within Iowa (Figure 1), representing a significant area where sustainable management techniques can improve water quality, reduce soil erosion, enhance aesthetics, and provide other public benefits.